What are prunes?

 How do prunes help with constipation?

 Prunes have traditionally been used to support the functions of our bowels (especially useful for those that are particularly slow-moving).
-Up to 10% of the population are thought to suffer from constipation on a regular basis.
+Up to 10% of the population are thought to suffer from constipation on a regular basis and some recent surveys at A.Vogel suggest that this number could be even higher – yikes!

 We now know that one reason for the constipation-curbing effects of prunes is their high dietary fibre content.
-A low-fibre diet is likely to contribute to sluggish bowels.
+See, a low-fibre diet lacking in fruit and vegetables is very likely to contribute to sluggish bowels.

 In addition to dietary fibre, prunes and their juice also contain sorbitol.
 Sorbitol is what is called a sugar alcohol which is another important indigestible component prunes can add to their list.
 The presence of sorbitol in the large intestine causes what’s called an ‘osmotic force’ and water is secreted into the gut in response to its presence.
 This loosens stools and helps them to get moving.

-All of these important components of prunes work well together as a team to help give you some relief from your toilet troubles.
+So, it seems that all of these important components of prunes may work well together to help give you some relief from your toilet troubles.

 Do prunes have any additional benefits?

-Soluble fibre can also slow the absorption of glucose.
-This can have positive effects on your blood glucose which is always a bonus.
+A good soluble fibre content (aim to have some in every meal) can also help to slow the absorption of glucose.
+This can have positive effects on your blood glucose which of course, is always a bonus.

 Prunes are also rich sources of antioxidants, vitamin K, boron and potassium.
-Studies have shown that prunes could actually protect your bones and may even be able to reverse bone mineral density loss in post-menopausal women.
+Studies have shown that prunes may actually help to protect your bones and may have some distinct effects on post-menopausal women, where decreasing bone density is more of a worry1.
 Wow, who would have thought it!
+Hurray for the humble prune indeed.

-Theories surrounding the positive outcome prunes may be having on our bones suggest that antioxidants are partly responsible as they are able to scavenge damaging free radicals (this is of benefit to all cells of the body not just bones!).
-However, boron and vitamin K may also be key players as they have specific interactions with calcium and bone mineral density.
+Theories surrounding the positive outcome prunes may have on our bones, also suggest that the impressive antioxidant content of prunes may be partly responsible for these effects as they are able to scavenge damaging free radicals (this is of benefit to all cells of the body not just bones!).
+However, boron and vitamin K may also be key players as we know they can have specific interactions with calcium and bone mineral density.
 It seems likely the unique combination of vitamins, minerals and antioxidants together in prunes are contributing to such outcomes.

 Whole fruit versus the juice